General terms of use

 5.1.1 Exemption for databases

-If the ODPCH data form part of a database that has many different data sources and does not just use data from opentransportdata.swiss, opentransportdata.swiss need only be cited once in the list of sources contributing to this database.
+If the ODMCH data form part of a database that has many different data sources and does not just use data from opentransportdata.swiss, opentransportdata.swiss need only be cited once in the list of sources contributing to this database.
 It is then not necessary to explicitly cite opentransportdata.swiss every time data are used.
 This also applies to the licence holders of the database in question.
 An indirect citation that mentions the database publisher citing opentransportdata.swiss will suffice.
 SBB decides whether data can be classified as a “database” and this classification can be requested in writing.
 SBB keeps a list of authorised databases.

 5.2 Updating raw data

-ODPCH data must be updated regularly and at the same frequency as the underlying raw data.
+ODMCH data must be updated regularly and at the same frequency as the underlying raw data.

 5.3 Authorship